Wine in China: National trends

 French wine was the first foreign wine imported into China.
-In 1980, at the beginning of Chinese economic reform, Rémy Martin ventured into China to set up the first joint-venture enterprise in Tianjin: the Dynasty (Wang Chao, 王朝) Wine Ltd., which was also the second joint-venture enterprise in China.
+In 1980, at the beginning of the reform and opening up, Rémy Martin ventured into China to set up the first joint-venture enterprise in Tianjin: the Dynasty (Wang Chao, 王朝) Wine Ltd., which was also the second joint-venture enterprise in China.
 Over the years, the company developed over 90 brands of alcoholic beverages, and its products won numerous awards both domestically and abroad.

 However, most of its products were exported abroad in the first two decades due to the low income of the local population, and it was not until after the year 2000 when the economic boom finally provided the domestic population with sufficient disposable income to support the domestic market; this relatively recent occurrence coincided with the increased popularity of French wine in China.
 Other companies, including China Great Wall Wine Co., Ltd, Suntime and Changyu, have also risen in prominence, and by 2005, 90% of grape wine produced was consumed locally.

 Also, as globalization has brought China onto the international economic scene, so too has its winemaking industry come onto the international wine scene.
 China has a long tradition of the fermentation and distillation of Chinese wine, including all alcoholic beverages and not necessarily grape wine, but is one of the most recent participants in the globalization of wine that started years ago in Paris, when several countries such as Canada realized that they may be able to produce wines as good as most French wine.

 Quite recently, Chinese grape wine has begun appearing on shelves in California and in Western Canada.
 While some critics have treated these wines with the same type of disregard with which Chilean and Australian wines were once treated, others have recognized a new frontier with the potential to yield some interesting finds.
 Others have simply taken notice that China is producing drinkable table wines comparable to wines from other countries.
 Among the latest developments is the production of organic wine in Inner Mongolia.

 As of 2012, a small number of large companies, such as Changyu Pioneer Wine, China Great Wall Wine Co., Ltd. and the Dynasty Wine Ltd., dominate domestic production.
 The total production of wine in 2004 was 370 thousand tons, a 15% increase from the previous year.
 The total market grew 58% between 1996 and 2001, and 68% between 2001 and 2006.

 In 2008, wine merchant Berry Brothers and Rudd predicted that within 50 years the quality of Chinese wine will rival that of Bordeaux.